Saltcedar Management on the Upper Brazos River

-Saltcedar (Tamarix spp.) is non-native to Texas and has become highly invasive across more than 2 million acres in the southwestern United States.
+Saltcedar (Tamarix spp.) is non-native to Texas and has become highly invasive across millions of acres of the Southwest.
 Ground-nesting birds such as turkey and quail suffer from saltcedar invasion, as do fishes that have specific habitat requirements.
-Saltcedar, in contrast to mesquite and other “nuisance” brush species, grows throughout river floodplains at much higher densities than native plants, consuming large quantities of water and often affecting river flows.
-As it grows along the river bank, saltcedar can form dense thickets that displace native plants, trap sediment and change the shape of the river channel, reduce water availability, and impact water quality.
-As a result, habitat for fish and wildlife and even for livestock grazing is degraded.
+Saltcedar, in contrast to mesquite and other nuisance brush species, grows in dense thickets across river floodplains and can consume large quantities of water and reduce water availability.
+Saltcedar thickets growing along river banks displace native plants and degrade habitat for wildlife.
+Thickets also trap sediment and alter the shape of the river channel.
+As the channel deepens, crossings can become impassable, the river’s ability to overflow its banks is reduced, and water quality is reduced.

-- Approximately 50 landowners and numerous partners are participating in large-scale efforts to manage saltcedar in the Upper Brazos River watershed and improve habitat for fish and wildlife.
+- Sixty landowners are participating in large-scale efforts to manage saltcedar in the Upper Brazos River watershed and improve habitat for fish and wildlife.

-- Saltcedar beetles, a biological control agent, are present but population numbers remain low in the treatment area.
-Small, untreated creeks create "refuge areas" for beetles so that they can continue to help with control.
+- Saltcedar beetles, a biological control agent, are present but the most recent surveys indicate that population numbers remain low in the treatment area.
+Untreated creeks and draws serve as refuges for beetles so that they can continue to help with control by targeting regrowth.

-- Research studies are underway at sites throughout the upper watershed to evaluate the effects of saltcedar control on water budget, water quality, river channel shape, and the riverside plant communities that provide important habitat for wildlife.
+- Research is underway at sites throughout the upper watershed to evaluate the effects of saltcedar control on water budget, water quality, river channel shape, and the riverside plant communities that provide important habitat for wildlife.

 Kevin Mayes, Aquatic Biologist, River Studies - 512-754-6844 Ext.
 225